 The South African Sugarcane Research Institute (SASRI) is a world renowned agricultural research institute at the forefront of a thriving sugar industry.
-Research at SASRI is clustered within four multidisciplinary programmes, namely Variety Improvement, Crop Protection, Crop Performance & Management, and Systems Design & Optimisation.
+Research at SASRI is clustered within four multidisciplinary programmes, namely Variety Improvement, Crop Protection, Crop Performance & Management and Systems Design & Optimisation.

 An Extension Service provides the essential link between researchers and sugarcane farmers.
 SASRI also offers a range of services including fertiliser advice, disease diagnoses and education courses.

 We believe in excellent service delivery through a strategic and proactive approach.

 We embrace a research ethos that includes honesty and integrity in all interactions.

-We attach a great value to diversity of background and thinking and are dedicated to the development of potential.
+We attach a great value to the diversity of background and thinking and are dedicated to the development of potential.